Oral Health

 • Antiseptic mouthwashes or rinses for a prolonged time

-Intrinsic stains develop inside teeth, often inside the enamel or dentin, which is the layer under the enamel.
+Intrinsic stains develop inside teeth, often inside the enamel or dentin, the layer under the enamel.
 Dentin contains microscopic hollow tubes that are connected to a tooth’s nerve.

 Intrinsic tooth stains occur due to: